siegerts/xiegerts.com/content/post/dossi-is-now-open-source.md

 Browser extensions definitely have their own set of challenges, especially when it comes to the UI and UX.
 I used the [Plasmo](https://github.com/PlasmoHQ/plasmo) extension framework to get started quickly, iterate fast, and not have to worry about the boilerplate code that comes with building a browser extension especially when it comes to the Manifest v3 configuration.

 Most of the time spent was the parity between the extension and the web app with the UI look and feel.
-Extension content script styling has some challenges since you can have collisions with the host page's CSS. dossi uses [shadcn/ui](https://ui.shadcn.com/) for the UI components which made it easy to keep the UI look and feel consistent across the extension and the web app - but uses Tailwind for the styling.
-GitHub _also uses Tailwind_ so there are challenges that required some overrides to make sure the UI components looked consistent across the extension and the web app.
+Extension content script styling has some challenges since you can have collisions with the host page's CSS. dossi uses [shadcn/ui](https://ui.shadcn.com/) for the UI components which makes it easy to keep the UI look and feel consistent across the extension and the web app - but uses Tailwind for the styling.
+GitHub _also uses Tailwind_ so there are challenges that require some overrides to make sure the UI components look consistent across the extension and the web app.

 ### Separating the extension and web app

 The first decision is the separation of functionality between the browser extension and the web app.

 Thinking back, I could have forgone the web app and just used the browser extension as the main interface.
-That may be something to consider in the future and would simplify the the architecture quite a bit.
-I wanted to have a meta view of all of the notes across all of the repositories and organizations that I was keeping track of - and filter and search across them.
+That may be something to consider in the future and would simplify the architecture quite a bit.
+I wanted to have a meta-view of all of the notes across all of the repositories and organizations that I was keeping track of - and filter and search across them.

 That said, there is some nice flexibility in having the API separate from the extension.